Simplex volumes in hyperplane arrangements: Unit volume -simplices

 \section{Unit volume $d$-simplices}

 In this section, we consider the number of $d$-simplices with unit volume determined by an arrangement of $n$ hyperplanes, namely to investigate the magnitude of $f_d(n)$.
 We have a trivial upper bound $O_d(n^{d+1})$ by selecting generic $d+1$ hyperplanes from the arrangement.
-The following theorem provides a slightly better upper bound for $f_d(n)$. \UPfd* First, we see the following proposition. \begin{prop} Let $H_1, \ldots, H_d$ be hyperplanes in $\mathbb{R}^d$ whose intersection is a single point.
-For a fixed coordinate system $(x_1, \ldots, x_d)$, there exist exactly two hypersurfaces of degree $d$ obtained by an (invertible) affine transformation of the hypersurface $\prod_{i=1}^d x_i = c$ for some $c \neq 0$ such that each hyperplane tangent to them and $H_1, \ldots, H_d$ form a $d$-simplex with unit volume. \end{prop}
+The following provides a reasonably better upper bound for $d=3$. \UPfd*